prathambhagat/banking-system/README.md

 SQL Task 1
 <br>
-Installed and setup MYSQL workbench then created database for banking system using
+Installed and setup MYSQL Workbench then created database for banking system using
 <br>
 CREATE DATABASE database_name;